Proof-theoretic dilator and intermediate pointclasses: Introduction

 Let us start with the following question: \emph{What is the relationship between $\HJ^\xi(\emptyset)$ and $\omega_\xi^\CK$?} One possible answer is the following: $\omega_\xi^\CK$ describes the \emph{complexity} of a real $\HJ^\xi(\emptyset)$.
 Then what is the precise meaning of complexity?
 If we view $\HJ^\xi(\emptyset)$ as a $\sfbeta$-model of arithmetic, then $\HJ^\xi(\emptyset)$ has height $\omega_\xi^\CK$.
 This viewpoint works for the iterated hyperjumps of the empty set but does not work in general since not every real takes the form of a $\sfbeta$-model of arithmetic.
 Despite that, the keyword $\sfbeta$-model will shed light on the correct way to define complexity for $\Sigma^1_2$-singleton reals since we will use $\sfbeta$-logic to define the correct notion of complexity.

 Turning our viewpoint to the recursion-theoretic side, Suzuki \cite{Suzuki1964Delta12} (see also \cite[\S V.6]{Hinman1978}) defined a notion of rank for $\Sigma^1_2$-singleton reals.
 Although Suzuki's notion is sufficient to establish properties of $\Delta^1_2$ sets (e.g., \cite[Theorem 6.8, 6.9]{Hinman1978}), this rank is difficult to calculate by hand.
-Despite that, the way Suzuki defined the rank is worth examining: Following terminologies in \cite[\S V.6]{Hinman1978}, for each $\Sigma^1_2$-formula $\exists^1 Y\forall^1 Z \phi(X,Y,Z)$ implicitly defining a real $R$, we associate a \emph{matrix} $F_\phi$ for the real $R$.
-The matrix $F_\phi$ is a well-order, so we can define the rank of $R$ by the least ordertype of $F_\phi$ for a $\Sigma^1_2$-formula $\phi$ implicitly defining $R$.
+Despite that, the way Suzuki defined the rank is worth examining: Following terminologies in \cite[\S V.6]{Hinman1978}, for each $\Sigma^1_2$-formula $\exists^1 Y\forall^1 Z \phi(X,Y,Z)$ witnessing $R$ being a $\Sigma^1_2$-singleton, we associate a \emph{matrix} $F_\phi$ for the real $R$.
+The matrix $F_\phi$ is a well-order, so we can define the rank of $R$ by the least ordertype of $F_\phi$ for a $\Sigma^1_2$-formula $\phi$ witnessing $R$ being a $\Sigma^1_2$-singleton.

 Suzuki's rank is hard to compute for a specific real since a matrix is hard to calculate.
 However, this definition still illustrates the idea that defining the rank follows from extracting an ordinal from an implicit $\Sigma^1_2$-definition of a real.
 Suzuki's definition shows a similarity with a framework of $\Sigma^1_2$-ordinal analysis presented in \cite{Jeon2024HigherProofTheoryI}: $\Sigma^1_2$-sentences are represented by a recursive \emph{pseudodilator}, and a pseudodilator is associated with its \emph{climax}, an ordinal less than $\delta^1_2$.
 However, we need more from what \cite{Jeon2024HigherProofTheoryI} presented for the following reasons: First, we have not provided a way to calculate a pseudodilator from a given $\Sigma^1_2$-formula.
 Second, we do not have a way to extract a real from a pseudodilator whose corresponding $\Sigma^1_2$-formula implicitly defines the real.